Happening-Community/requests-and-offers/documentation/specifications.md

 ### 5.6 Basic Search Functionality

-- **Use Case**: Users can search for requests, offers, projects, organizations, persons by name, skills, categories, organizations and projects.
+- **Use Case**: Users can search for requests, offers, projects, organizations, users by name, skills, categories, organizations and projects.
 - **Benefit**: Enhances the discoverability of resources within the community, promoting collaboration and innovation.

 ## 6. Infrastructure